Nigerian Railway Corporation: Rail lines

-General None of the NRC's lines is electrified.
+None of the NRC's lines are electrified.
 157 kilometers are double-tracked.
 These are located between Lagos and Ibadan.
 The rail lines are mostly built of rails with a weight per meter of 29.8 kg, 34.7 kg or 39.7 kg.
 In total, the NRC network is almost 4,000 kilometers long.
 The government is considering converting the existing rail network from cape gauge to standard gauge.

 Cape gauge lines

 The Nigerian Railway Corporation operates a 3,505-kilometer Cape Gauge network consisting of the following lines: